 We believe the Bible is God-inspired (2 Timothy 3:16,17).

 We believe God is Triune: Father, Son and Holy Spirit (2 Corinthians 13:14).

-We believe that man was created in the image of God, but that by voluntary disobedience he fell from perfection (Romans 5:12).
+We believe that humankind was created in the image of God, but that by voluntary disobedience fell from perfection (Romans 5:12).